paulmelis/sahara-julia/README.md

 ![](images/blender-render.png)

-It turned out that porting the Python code to Julia was fairly straightforward.
+It turned out that porting the Python code to Julia was fairly straightforward, initially.
 They're both high-level languages with similar constructs and data types.
 For example, a class and its method in the Python code could be translated into Julia `struct` plus a similar set of methods (only basic OO constructs were used in the Python code anyway).
-Where I had used custom classes for 4x4 matrices and vectors in the Python code I initially used the built-in `Matrix` and `Vector` types in Julia, but see below for more on this.
+Where I had used custom classes for 4x4 matrices and vectors in the Python code I initially used the built-in `Matrix` and `Vector` types in Julia, but see below for more details on where it went from this starting point.

 ## Threading issues (part 1)